 Attracting Frogs and Toads to Your Garden

 Unfortunately, frog and toad populations are in decline around the world due to habitat loss and their extreme susceptibility to pollution.
-They breathe and drink through their skins, so both air and water pollution affect them directly.
-Water pollution in particular has led to a growing incidence of bizarre and terrible mutations in aquatic frogs, most commonly in the form of deformed and/or extra limbs.
+They breathe and drink through their skins, so both air and water pollution affects them directly.
+Water pollution, in particular, has led to a growing incidence of bizarre and terrible mutations in aquatic frogs, most commonly in the form of deformed and/or extra limbs.

 You can give frogs and toads a helping hand by providing a safe haven for them in your garden.